 Comprehensive Chemistry |

-B.Sc Non-Medical program will focus on imparting specialized knowledge and practical training in various domains.
-B.Sc Non-Medical aspirants can choose subjects based on their specialization and areas of interest.
+The B.Sc Non-Medical programme will focus on imparting specialised knowledge and practical training in various domains.
 The course is crucial as it brings in more advanced theoretical subjects about the field.
 The course structure for the course in the final year consists of internship and project submissions.
 The course structure is divided into:

 The teaching methodology and the techniques adopted for B.Sc Non-medical consist of several traditional lecture-based training and classes.
-The course prioritizes research skills, and in-depth theoretical knowledge prompts the graduates to improve the application skills in the research environment.
-Students are taught, and they largely depend on the course and the content, level of study required to undertake the course.
-Some of the teaching methods and techniques are:
+The course prioritises research skills.
+In-depth theoretical knowledge prompts the graduates to improve their application skills in the research environment.
+Some of the teaching methods and techniques are given below:

-Several books act as a reference for the students pursuing B.Sc Non-Medical.
-B.Sc Non-Medical books are so helpful for the students that they will provide additional knowledge about some of the relevant topics covered throughout the course and help the students to outshine in the course.
+There are several reference books for students pursuing B.Sc Non-Medical course.
+The books will provide students with additional knowledge about some of the relevant topics covered throughout the course.
 Some of the best books for B.Sc Non-Medical are:

 Books |